 Joshua spent two months at CHOP recovering from the surgery and continued to come to the Hospital for care throughout his childhood.
-He had several other major surgeries to repair his cleft lip and palate and untether his spinal cord, and he had regular follow-up visits over the years.
-He has been followed by cardiologist Marie Gleason, MD, since 1996.
+He had several other major surgeries to repair his cleft lip and palate and untether his spinal cord.

 Through it all, the CHOP team worked together to coordinate Joshua’s care and make his family’s experience as smooth and seamless as possible.